 Today during Writing Time, we are going to explore narrative writing.

-Narrative writing is when you write about one event in the correct order and tell how you felt about it.
-For example, you might write a narrative piece on when you go for a walk outside like the main character in We're Going on a Bear Hunt by Michael Rosen.
+Narrative writing is when you write about one event in the correct order and give some details about it.
+For example, you might write a narrative piece on when you went on vacation to the beach or played at the playground.
 Give me a thumbs up if this sounds good to you!
 In Unit Four, we are going to read stories on the topic, Working Together, and explore this guiding question: How can we understand each other and work together?

 Wait until students give a thumbs up to confirm they understand.
-If students have a thumbs down, you can restate the previous comment about narrative writing and/or give other examples.
+If students have a thumbs down, you can restate the previous comment about opinion writing and/or give other examples.

 We are going to spend this week practicing writing a narrative about an event that we experienced like the characters in our stories this week.
-We can use the information in our stories to show us how to explain one event and how we felt about it.
+We can use the information in our stories to show us how to explain one event and use details to tell about it.
 The writing process helps us learn the steps we can take to do our very best writing.
-This process is 1.
+This process is: 1.
 Prewrite, 2.
-Compose 3.
-Share 4.
-Feedback 5.
-Polish Writing 6.
+Compose, 3.
+Share, 4.
+Feedback, 5.
+Polish Writing, 6.
 Final Draft.
-After your writing is finalized, we are going to congratulate each other with a showcase of our learning.
+After your writing is finalized, we are going to congratulate each other with a celebration of our learning.
 So, let's look at the Writing Process Anchor Chart and review together.
-[Hold the stories up to students and name them.]